Wilson Sonsini Goodrich & Rosati: History

 Wilson Sonsini was founded in 1961 as McCloskey, Wilson & Mosher in Palo Alto, California, with attorneys Paul N. "Pete" McCloskey Jr., John Arnot Wilson, and Roger Laurence Mosher as the name partners.
-Wilson was a graduate of Princeton University and Yale Law School's class of 1941, which included Supreme Court jurists Byron White and Potter Stewart as well as former President Gerald Ford.
 The firm since launch has primarily been focused on the representation of emerging technology companies and venture capitalists.
 Lawrence W. "Larry" Sonsini joined the firm in 1966 and after McCloskey left for Congress the firm became Wilson, Mosher & Sonsini.
 In 1969, the firm helped form Mayfield Fund, a venture capital firm.
-John B. Goodrich and Mario M. Rosati joined in 1970, and 1971, respectively.
-In 1978, name partner Roger L. Mosher broke off, taking a portion of the firm with him, and the firm adopted its current name of Wilson Sonsini Goodrich & Rosati, PC.
-On November 6, 2019, in conjunction with the launch of a new company website, the firm started to use the shortened name, "Wilson Sonsini".